marlewandowski09/example-docs/docs/dashboard.md

 import MyCarousel from '@site/src/components/MyCarousel';

 # StreamData Dashboard
-The dashboard is the most important aspect of StreamData.
-It fetches data from all the provided sources and presents it in the form of charts, graphs, and tables, allowing you to easily monitor your data.
+The StreamData dashboard is your central hub for data visualization and monitoring.
+It fetches data from all the provided sources and presents it in the form of charts, graphs, and tables.

 ## Accessing dashboards
 To access a dashboard, select **Your Dashboards** from the navigation bar, then choose the desired dashboard from the list.